judyjoseph/sonic-mgmt/docs/testplan/MACsec-test-plan.md

   This testcase covers the various fault scenario's and the expected behavior.

 #### Link flap on an interface with macsec configured.
-  MKA session can be recovered from the link flap.
+  - MKA session can be recovered from the link flap if the port remains up for less than 6 secs (MKA protocol timeout)
+  - If the port is down for more than 6 sec, MKA session will create a new session.

-#### Link flap of a portchannel member interface with macsec configured.
+#### Link flap of a portchannel member which has macsec configured.
   Consider case when
-    (i) this is the only member interface of portchannel (ii) the portchannel has more member ports, all macsec enabled - and one of the member port flaps.
+    - this interface is the only member of portchannel
+    - the portchannel has more member ports, all macsec enabled - and one of the member port flaps.
-    (iii) Portchannel behaviour when there is a mismatch of config in member interfaces.
+    - Portchannel behaviour when there is a mismatch of config in member interfaces.

 #### MACsec session cannot be established under wrong MKA configuration
   1. If the CAK is mis-matched, the MACsec cannot be established.
-  2. Check the behaviour of interface state, If the interface status stays UP, how is control plane protocols notified eg: BGP, Or is it that the sessions will not come up ?
+  2. In this scenario, check the behaviour of interface state, If the interface status stays UP, how is control plane protocols eg: BGP will behave ?
+The session will not be established.

 #### Config reload done on DUT with macsec configuration
   1. The macsec sessions to come back up.